girish119628/Cognifyz/README.md

 #                          **Cognifyz**
 # Restaurants Analysis of their cuisines, Average cost, Ratings, Table booking, and online delivery

-* The Project has divided into 3 Levels and each level deal with diffenet approach:
+* The Project has divided into 3 Levels and each level deal with diffenet analysis:

 # **Level-1
 * **Top Cuisines**